Skip to content

 1. Click Import.

-2. After the download completes (if needed) a plane with a displacement setup is created for easy editing.
+2. Move the mouse to choose placement, then click to place the terrain.
+A plane with a displacement setup is created for easy editing.

 Progress & Cancellation